 However, the last paragraph is easier said than done for most people.
 We can help by showing what the options are for dealing with debt crisis.

-If you are considering declaring bankruptcy call Richard Killen & Associates for a free assessment and a chance for a new start.
+If you are considering declaring bankruptcy in Toronto call Richard Killen & Associates for a free assessment and a chance for a new start.

 Why Do People Go Bankrupt?